sourcebots/docs/content/api/servo-assembly/arduino-commands.md

 #### `InvalidResponse`

-A `InvalidResponse` indicates that the Python API which handles the actual communication to the Arduino received an invalid response from the Arduino.
+An `InvalidResponse` indicates that the Python API which handles the actual communication to the Arduino received an invalid response from the Arduino.
 The error message will be the actual text received from the Arduino, allowing you to easily see the cause of the problem.